Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Application to -compactifications

-Hence the corresponding $SO_4(\mathbb C)$-compactifications admit no K\"ahler-Einstein metrics.
+For both of $P_+$, the barycenter of $P_+$, the barycenter $\mathbf{b}(0) \not\in \overline {2\rho+\Xi}.$ Hence the corresponding $SO_4(\mathbb C)$-compactifications admit no K\"ahler-Einstein metrics.
 Moreover, The Futaki invariant vanishes since the center of automorphisms group is finite.
 Hence there are also no other K\"ahler-Ricci solitons on those compactifications.
 It is proved in \cite{LTZ} that the K\"ahler-Ricci flow on them develops Type-II solutions.